 Let’s face it—you don’t type in every single email address before sending your e-newsletters.
 And you don’t write out your employee’s schedules by hand anymore.
 The most effective systems, including payroll, are the ones that run automatically in the background after a quick set-up.

-Remember, the less you have to manually check in on something, the fewer errors you’ll make.
+Remember, the less you have to manually monitor your paperwork, the fewer payroll mistakes you’ll make.

 Focus on the right features

 You want to make sure your business’s specific needs are in line with your payroll system.
 The basic functions you’ll need are direct deposit, pay stubs and tax forms.
 Next, you want to see how much tracking you’ll need for your employees, such as vacation time and/or hours worked.

 You also want to make sure you’re not paying extra for extra features you don’t end up using.
 Some payroll systems come bundled with a ton of human resources tools, but if your business doesn’t need those then they’ll just bog you down.
 After all, what’s the point of bells and whistles if all they do is cause a lot of noise?